jojonium/CS-3733/README.md

 ![The view for searching for open time slots](images/algol-search-view.png)

-The view from which participants can search for open time slots

 ### Front-End

 The front-end was done in Google's Angular framework, using Google's